 |Dr. Derrick L. Jackson, Pastor|

-Pastor Jackson is involved in many civic, charitable, and community activities.
-He is a member of the Gallatin Industrial Development Board, Salvus Center, Habitat For Humanity, Promise Tennessee, Shalom Zone, and the 100 Black Men Of Middle Tennessee.
-He has served on the boards of the Sumner County Sheriff’s Office Homeward Bound Program, Volunteer State Community College Foundation Board, Sumner County Anti-Drug Coalition, Good Neighbor Mission, the Mayor Of Gallatin Visioning Committee, and Sumner Academy.
-Pastor Jackson is a member of the Gallatin Rotary Club and a Chaplain at the Gallatin Police Department.
-He received the Ideal Man Of The Year Award and Spirit Award from Prairie View A&M University, and he is an inductee into the Sigma Beta Delta Business Honor Society.
-He has received the Shaloam Zone Community Award and the St. Luke AME Heritage Award.
-Pastor Jackson received an honorary doctorate degree from Tennessee School of Religion, and he has also been named one of Sumner County’s Most Influential Persons.
+Pastor Jackson has served on the boards of the Sumner County Sheriff’s Office Homeward Bound Program, Volunteer State Community College Foundation Board, Sumner County Anti-Drug Coalition, Good Neighbor Mission, the Mayor Of Gallatin Visioning Committee, and Sumner Academy.
+He is a member of the Gallatin Rotary Club and a Chaplain at the Gallatin Police Department.
+Pastor Jackson is also an inductee into the Sigma Beta Delta Business Honor Society, and he has been named one of Sumner County’s Most Influential Persons.

-Pastor Jackson is married to Laurie Lanakila Smith-Jackson, and he is the proud father of Jeffery and Joshua.
-His life's motto is based upon the words of an inspirational song composed in the 1930s by Alma Bazel Androzzo and sung by Mahalia Jackson that says, "If I can help someone as I pass along... if I can cheer someone with a word or song, if I can show someone how they’re traveling wrong, then my living will not be in vain.”
+Pastor Jackson is married to Laurie Smith-Jackson, and he is the proud father of Jeffery and Joshua Jackson and proud grandfather of Sanai.
+His life motto is based upon the words of an inspirational song composed in the 1930s by Alma Bazel Androzzo and sung by Mahalia Jackson that says, "If I can help someone as I pass along... if I can cheer someone with a word or song…if I can show someone how they are traveling wrong….then my living will not be in vain.”